zzzhan/grunt-cipher/README.md

 The value can be `'encrypt'` or `'decrypt'`, which used to decide encrypt or decrypt files.

+#### options.force
+Type: `Boolean`
+Default value: `'false'`

+The value that is used to overwrite the `'dest'` file or not when encrypting or decrypting files.
+The default value `'false'` is not to overwrite the `'dest'` file, when its content is the same with the encrypted or decrypted result.

 ### Usage Examples

 #### Encrypt Options